 Stage 5: Map new IA and refine terminology

-A detailed mapping of the overall structure of the website will be created, this will take the form of a ‘tree diagram’ outlining the navigation and labelling of all pages.
-The information architecture will then be presented to the client, where feedback will be provided, and recommendations will be implemented.
+A detailed mapping of the overall structure of the website will be created; this will take the form of a ‘tree diagram’ outlining the navigation and labelling of all pages.
+The information architecture will then be presented to the client.
+Any insights gathered will be thoughtfully incorporated into the recommendations, ensuring the final product aligns seamlessly with the client’s vision and objectives.

 Why choose Make it Clear